CARF Accreditation – The seal of quality service

 For those being served, CARF accreditation means that the CARF-accredited service provider is committed to reducing risk, addressing health and safety concerns, respecting preferences of individuals (cultural or otherwise) and providing the best quality of care possible.
 It also shows that the accredited organization values the feedback and input of their clients and is accountable to the community.
 Accreditation demonstrates that a CARF-accredited service provider has made a specific commitment to put the needs of their residents at the center of everything they do and that they respect the rights and individuality of its clients.

 Ocean Hills Recovery has officially been accredited by CARF International, receiving some of the highest honors available, including a maximum length term (3 years).
-Ocean Hills Recovery was also accredited having received no recommendations, meaning they were in full compliance and no improvements need be made, which is a notation less 3% of all facilities receive.
+Ocean Hills Recovery was also accredited having received no recommendations, meaning they were in full compliance and no improvements need be made, which is a notation less than 3% of all facilities receive.